MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 # Azure Application and Code Assessment Toolkit

-This guide describes how to assess and replatform any type of Java applications with Azure AppCAT (Application and Code Assessment Toolkit) to evaluate their readiness to migrate to Azure.
+This guide describes how to assess and replatform any type of Java applications with Azure _AppCAT_ (Application and Code Assessment Toolkit) to evaluate their readiness to migrate to Azure.

 [//]: # (TODO VIDEO)

 ## What is Azure AppCAT?

 [Azure AppCAT](https://github.com/azure/appcat-rulesets) is a generic application and code assessment tool to replatform them to Azure.
 It helps customers to modernize and replatform large-scale Java applications through a broad range of transformations, use cases, and code patterns.

-It discovers application technology usage through static code analysis, supports effort estimation, and accelerates code replatforming, helping you move applications to Azure.
+It discovers application technology usage through static code analysis, supports effort estimation, and accelerates code replatforming, helping you move Java applications to Azure.

 Azure AppCAT is based on [WindUp](https://github.com/windup).
-Created by Red Hat, WindUp is an open-source project (published under the Eclipse Public License EPL) that bundles a set of tools, engines, and rules to assess and replatform Java applications to different targets (Azure services, Java 17, Jakarta EE 10, Quarkus, Spring, etc.).
+WindUp is an open-source project created by Red Hat and published under the [Eclipse Public License](https://www.eclipse.org/org/documents/epl-v10.html) EPL).
+It bundles a set of tools, engines, and rules to assess and replatform Java applications to different targets (Azure services, Java 17, Jakarta EE 10, Quarkus, Spring, etc.).
-Azure AppCAT includes Azure targets (Azure App Service, Azure Kubernetes Service, Azure Container Apps and Azure Spring Apps) as well as specific Azure replatforming rules.
+Azure AppCAT includes Azure targets (Azure App Service, Azure Kubernetes Service, Azure Container Apps and Azure Spring Apps) and specific Azure replatforming rules.

 ## When should I use Azure AppCAT?